FStarLang/VimFStar/README.md

 If you want to get the result of the test you launched, press ```<F3>``` in normal mode

+You can reset the interaction with the command ```:call Freset()``` in case something went wrong or if you want to change a checked part.

 If you want to use library files and/or set options, use ```build-config``` in your file.
 Example : if my file is at ```$FSTAR_HOME/examples/metatheory``` and I want to use ```classical.fst``` and ```ext.fst``` in ```$FSTAR_HOME/lib``` and set some options, I will put the following code at the top of my file :
 ```fstar
 (*--build-config